Battle of Island Flats: Eaton's station

 Warned ahead of time of the coming assault by messengers sent from Cherokee diplomat Nancy Ward, the areas' militia members, most of whom were battle hardened and experienced from the recent Dunmore's War, were mustered to Eaton's station, (Note: Named for its founder, Amos Eaton, however, through history it is often referred to as "Heaton's station".
 Eaton created another stockaded way-station in the Cumberland settlements area that also bears the name when he removed to the vicinity of Fort Nashborough in the early 1780s.) situated on the ridge just east of Long Island.
 Under Majors James Thompson (Note: James Thompson had a plantation established on Long Island of the Holston, adjacent to the battle site.) and William Cocke, they readied Eaton's station for battle.
 Along with a small garrison of soldiers that had been stationed in the area, they rapidly fortified the simple way-station and constructed a stockade fence of logs and rails around it.
 Then the frontiersmen waited for the arrival of the war party.

 Battle

 Both of the opposing forces comprised less than 200 men each: about 170 for the frontiersmen, and approximately 190 for the Indians.
 The Native American raiders were following Cherokee war chiefs, Oconostota, Dragging Canoe (Tsiyu Gansini) and The Raven (Savanukah), all of whom were skilled and experienced warriors.
 They started their campaign against the settlers on July 20, 1776.
 Because of the lack of surprise that they counted on, the Cherokees were quickly routed, and they withdrew after suffering at least 14 fatalities (nearly one-twelfth of their entire force).
 The Indians also suffered several lesser casualties—including a badly wounded Dragging Canoe.
 The station defenders suffered four casualties.

 After being beaten back by the frontiersmen, Cherokee raiding parties continued attacks against the isolated settlements in the region.
-State militias retaliated, destroying Native villages and crops.
+State and frontier militias retaliated, destroying Native villages and crops, such as seen in the Rutherford Light Horse expedition.